 Another student led session evoked a profound quote that stuck with me as I contemplated diving further into the merits of personalized learning.
 In discussing the transition from traditional school, one student said, “It was a shift from testing to see if they were smart to a model that tests how they are smart.”
 That was a strong statement for a kid to make, and while not a rebuke of the traditional model, it was proof that some models may work better for certain students.

 Reflecting on all of this, I looked at how this would apply to my new role as director of state policy.
-I relish the thought of taking the models that have worked in North Dakota or South Carolina and applying my knowledge of laws and policy to create adapted models that can work in other states.
+I relish the thought of taking the models that have worked in North Dakota and applying my knowledge of laws and policy to create adapted models that can work in other states.
 Hearing how KnowledgeWorks has partnered with policymakers and district leaders, as well as the discussions in the sessions at iNACOL, fortifies my conviction that we can do this and expand meaningful education advances within states.
 I could not be more excited to be joining the KnowledgeWorks team and have the ability to do this work.

 KnowledgeWorks believes state leaders and policymakers play a critical role in helping school districts and schools build dynamic education systems where every student is challenged, and every student succeeds.